eswan18/workout-infra/README.md

 4. Install helm (`brew install helm`)

 # Starting it up

-I set this up using minikube and Helm on an M1 Mac.
-That seemed to cause some limitations, but these steps should work.

 1. Start minikube: `minikube start`
 2. `helm install workout-app .`